telerik/kendo-ui-builder/docs/components/editor.md

 # Editor

-The Kendo UI Editor is part of the Editors components which the Builder supports.
+The Editor is part of the Editors components which the Builder supports.

 ## Usage